Schneider Electric Quantum Ethernet Module Hard-Coded Credentials (Update B)

 - Do not click web links or open unsolicited attachments in e-mail messages.

-- Refer to Recognizing and Avoiding Email Scamsd for more information on avoiding e-mail scams.
+- Refer to Recognizing and Avoiding Email Scamsb for more information on avoiding e-mail scams.

-- Refer to Avoiding Social Engineering and Phishing Attackse for more information on social engineering attacks.
+- Refer to Avoiding Social Engineering and Phishing Attacksc for more information on social engineering attacks.

 For any questions related to this report, please contact ICS-CERT at: